nopSolutions/nopCommerce-Docs/en/running-your-store/reports/microsoft-power-bi.md

 Let's take a closer look at the second scenario, since it is part of the integration.

-[TIP]> More information about Power BI embedded analytics can be found [here](https://learn.microsoft.com/en-us/power-bi/developer/embedded/embedded-analytics-power-bi).
+[!TIP]> More information about Power BI embedded analytics can be found [here](https://learn.microsoft.com/en-us/power-bi/developer/embedded/embedded-analytics-power-bi).

 The process for viewing reports is similar to the publishing process.
 After successful user verification, all reports in your Workspace will be available in the **View reports** panel of the plugin.